oclif/oclif.github.io/docs/features.md

 oclif can package your CLI into [different installers](releasing.md) that will not require the user to already have node installed on the machine.
 These can be made auto-updatable by using [plugin-update](https://github.com/oclif/plugin-update).

-> ### Coming soon: man pages
-> In addition to in-CLI help through `--help` and the README markdown help generation, the CLI can also automatically create man pages for all of its commands.

 ### Autocomplete

 Include terminal autocompletion for your CLI via [plugin-autocomplete](https://github.com/oclif/plugin-autocomplete).
 Once installed, users can complete command names and flag names.